alessandrosimi/aws-dynamodb-server/README.md

 # Aws DynamoDB Server

-A simple wrapper of the DynamoDBLocal project to make the easy to test DynamoDB locally with unit test.
+A simple wrapper of the AWS DynamoDBLocal project to make easy to test DynamoDB applications.

 ## Easy to use